Banqiao District: Economy

 Agriculture sector thrived in Banqiao in the 1950s.
-In the 1960s, manufacturing sector started to appear in the region and in the 1970s industries and commerce have developed.
-In the 1980 and '90s, finance and commerce grew in the area.
+In the 1960s, manufacturing sector started to appear in the region and in the 1970s industries and commerce developed.
+In the 1980s and '90s, finance and commerce grew in the area.

 Education

 Banqiao is home to several universities, including the National Taiwan University of Arts.
 The National Banqiao High School is considered one of the top high schools in New Taipei City.